ids/cluster-builder/README.md

 sealed-secrets   sealed-secrets-controller-859768467-r5fzj      1/1     Running             0          5m11s
 ```

-> At this point it is a good idea to merge the cluster package `kube-config` into your main `~/.kube/config`, or however you manage `k8s` context.
+> At this point it is a good idea to merge the cluster package `kubeconfig` into your main `~/.kube/config`, or however you manage `k8s` context.

 ### Completing the GitOps Deployment
 Once the base cluster has been deployed and all pods are up and running, the flux instance can be deployed.
 This involves a few setup steps: